Build a Marketing Website Workflow That Saves 10+ Hours a Month

 Tips to improve your intake flow:

-• Use a single form or project board for all requests (Asana, Trello, Monday.com, etc.)
+• Use one form or project board for all requests (Asana, Trello, Monday.com, etc.)

 • Include fields for due date, priority, page URL, content, and goals

-• Tag team members or vendors responsible for different types of tasks
+• Tag the team members or vendors responsible for different task types

-Pro tip: Link this form in your team Slack channel or project hub so everyone knows where to start.
+Pro tip: Link this form in your team Slack channel or project hub so everyone knows exactly where to start a request.

 Create templates for: